Aiden-Peace300/c0723-code-solutions/javascript-objects/javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are objects used for?
-  objects are used to store and organize data.
+  objects are used to store and organize a collection data.

 ---